elhamamini/MechaCar_Statistical_Analysis-2/README.md

 ## Summary Statistics on Suspension Coils
 <img src="static/resources/coil_analysis.png" alt="Multi Linear Regression" width="600"/> <br />
 - When looked at as a whole, variance is within the 100 psi as per company policy.
-This is misleading as Lot 3 is well out of range with a variance of 170+.
-This is obviously well out of tolerance and thus the single greatest contributor to negative drag on overall performance.<br />
+This is misleading as Lot 3 is well out of range with a variance of 170+; thus the single greatest contributor to negative drag on overall performance.<br />

 ## T-Tests on Suspension Coils
 -   **Overall** manufacturing suspension coils manufacturing shows that not statistically different from the population mean.
 P-value is within tolerance to reject  null hypothesis.<br />